Women Leaders Assert Their Voices to Claim Their Forest Rights

 LinkedIn

-NETRI was an AAAS initiative supported by Gender at Work through the Power Up!
+NETRI is an AAAS initiative supported by Gender at Work through the Power Up!
 Programme (PU!).
-Discover other Stories of Change from PU! by reading our latest Annual Report.
+Discover other inspiring stories of change from PU! by reading our latest Annual Report.
+And if you are interested in learning more about women’s struggles and successes in asserting their forest rights in India, read AAAS’s MAKAAM case studies report, available in English and Hindi.

 More to explorer